greenelab/deep-review/manuscript.md

 particularly those who use deep neural networks, which are challenging to interpret) must remain cognizant of these dangers and make every effort to prevent harm from discriminatory predictions.
-To reach their potential in this domain, deep learning methods will need to be interpretable.
-Researchers need to consider the extent to which biases may be learned by the model and whether or not a model is sufficiently interpretable to identify bias.
+To reach their potential in this domain, deep learning methods will need to be interpretable (see Discussion).
+Researchers need to
+consider the extent to which biases may be learned by the model and whether or not a model is sufficiently interpretable to identify bias.
 We discuss the challenge of model interpretability more thoroughly in Discussion.